JetBrains/Qodana/topics/python-draft.md

    </tr>
    <tr>
       <td><ui-path>Open Editor Preview</ui-path></td>
       <td>Open the preview pane to view the selected issue in its source context.
-This preview lets you can change the
+This preview lets you change the
     code and apply available quick-fixes</td>
    </tr>
    <tr>